edouardpineau/Seq2VAR-multivariate-time-series-representation-learning/README.md

 Notebooks "Seq2VAR_permutation.ipynb" and "Seq2VAR_homogeneous_springs.ipynb" contain the code for paper reproduction.
 Notebook "RNN_overfitting.ipynb" contains results for part 4.1

-All the code to reproduce NRI (Kipf, 2018) is directly taken from the [Github page](https://github.com/ethanfetaya/NRI) of the original paper.
+All the code for the comparison with NRI (Kipf, 2018) directly comes from the [Github page](https://github.com/ethanfetaya/NRI) of the original paper.

 ### Abstract